iris-edu/stationxml-seed-converter/docs/index.md

 ## Description

 The stationxml-seed-converter is a tool used to convert seismological metadata between dataless seed and stationxml file formats.
 The converter is designed to transform metadata with minimum losses.
-Documentation describing differences between Dataless and Stationxml metadata can be found at [Losses between Dataless and StationXML](https://github.com/iris-edu/stationxml-seed-converter/wiki/Information-Lost-by-Converting-from-Dataless-to-StationXML).
+Documentation describing differences between Dataless and Stationxml metadata can be found at [variations between Dataless Seed and FDSN-StationXML](http://www.fdsn.org/xml/station/Variations-FDSNSXML-SEED.txt).

 ## Usage